 Emergency Department Care and Disposition

 The mainstay of therapy is early factor replacement.
 Replacement factor products are listed in Table 135-1.

 Determine the type of hemophilia and the presence or absence of inhibitor.
 See Table 135-2 for factor replacement guidelines.
-Factor replacement may need to be instituted before definitive imaging after head trauma and other life-threatening injuries.
-If ...
+Factor replacement may need to be instituted before definitive imaging after head trauma and ...